Franke Undergraduate Application

 Undergraduate Franke Fellowship for Innovative Humanities Scholarship

-The Kaplan Humanities Institute will offer Franke Undergraduate Fellowships for three rising seniors who have devised innovative and promising humanities projects.
+The Kaplan Humanities Institute offers Franke Undergraduate Fellowships for three seniors who have devised innovative and promising humanities projects.
 For this highly selective capstone experience, Franke Undergraduate Fellows will have the opportunity to enhance their projects by playing a significant role in the interdisciplinary community of the Humanities Institute.
-They will discuss vital issues and ideas with faculty and graduate students at weekly lunch colloquia; meet renowned scholars and artists; present their work at the annual Future Directions Forum; and create a collaborative means of sharing their research with a broader public.
-The Franke Undergraduate Fellowship will also include a Senior Humanities Seminar (HUM 398) in Fall and Winter quarters (.5 credit per quarter).
+They will discuss vital issues and ideas with faculty and graduate students at weekly lunch colloquia; meet renowned scholars and artists; and present their work at the annual Future Directions Forum.

 Application Instructions and Materials

 Undergraduate Franke Fellowship applications are submitted via an Online Application Portal.
 Please review all application instructions prior to clicking through to the application portal; you will not be able to save an incomplete application.
 Please note: All application documents must be submitted in PDF format only and should be double-spaced.

 In the Application Portal, please complete your Official Contact Information and Academic Information in the fields provided.
 Please also prepare and upload PDF files of the following Application Documents:

 - Personal Statement (maximum of 2 pages) answering the question, “Why do you wish to join the Kaplan Institute community?”

 - Unofficial transcripts (In the Application Portal, this field is prepopulated with the name "Graduate Transcripts")